firebird-finance/firebird-docs/docs/vfarmAMA.md

 # vDodus
 *This is really interesting, so how would NFT to canvas proces work?
-That is somewhat unique product that you provide, i do not think i have heard about it before(uređivano)*
+That is somewhat unique product that you provide, i do not think i have heard about it before?*

 # Miyasato Masa (Exhibition Gallery*)